baylethedread/abc-restaurant-system/README.md

-# abc-restaurant-system
 ABC Restaurant Web Application

 Overview
   This project is part of a college assignment to design and develop a database-driven web application for ABC Restaurant, a popular restaurant chain in Sri Lanka.
-The goal of this project is to create a comprehensive and user-friendly system that enhances customer interaction and streamlines internal processes.
+The goal of this project is to create a comprehensive and user-friendly system that enhances customer
+  interaction and streamlines internal processes.

 Features
-Online Reservations: Customers can make reservations for dining in or delivery services.
+  1. Online Reservations: Customers can make reservations for dining in or delivery services.
     Service Search: Users can search for details about hospitality services, available facilities, and special offers.
 Query Submission: Customers can submit queries regarding services and reservations, which the restaurant staff can address.
 User Roles:
 Admin: Manage the entire system, including user roles, services, and reports.